OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

   Based on the chi-square test, we reject the null hypothesis and conclude that there was a significant association between gender and membership type <br />

 * Is there a significant difference in the means for total spending and age category?
-  From the ANOVA result, we reject the null hypothesis and conclude that the means for total spending and age category were different. <br />
+  From the ANOVA result, we reject the null hypothesis and conclude that the means for total spending across the different age categories were different. <br />

 * Is there a significant association between satisfaction level and membership type?
   We reject the null hypothesis and conclude that there was a significant association between satisfaction level and membership type. <br />